ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 Yesterday evening I made a presentation at a [local functional programming meetup](https://www.meetup.com/got-lambda) regarding my recent experience in building a data ingestion microservice in Haskell.
 To tell the truth, I was more concerned with communicating the rationale for my design choices rather than the business application per se, and how my current understanding of the language helps (or doesn't) in structuring a large and realistic application.

 This blog post reproduces roughly the presentation, and incorporates some feedback I received and some further thoughts I have had on the matter in the meanwhile.
-It is written for people who had some prior exposure to Haskell, but I'll try to keep the exposition as intuitive as possible.
+It is written for people who had some prior exposure to Haskell, but I'll try to keep the exposition as intuitive and beginner-friendly as possible.